-The Surface Pro 8 is the biggest change to the Surface Pro lineup in years.
-With it comes some design improvements that we've wanted to see for a long time and a significant performance boost.
-It doesn't stray too far from Microsoft's core range of Windows tablets, but does feel like a new generation device to support the launch of Windows 11.
+The Surface Pro 8 was the biggest change to the Surface Pro lineup in years when it originally launched.
+It features design improvements that we've wanted to see for a long time and a significant performance boost.
+It doesn't stray too far from Microsoft's core range of Windows tablets but does feel like a new generation device to support the launch of Windows 11.

-The aging design of the Microsoft tablet is now long gone, with a modernized look that sports thinner bezels, rounded edges and some of the fastest hardware that's ever been found in a Windows tablet.
-The ports have also changed, and while we're lamenting the loss of some legacy ports, Microsoft has finally got with the times with the inclusion of Thunderbolt 4.
+The ageing design of the Microsoft tablet is now long gone, with a modernized look that sports thinner bezels, rounded edges and some of the fastest hardware that's ever been found in a Windows tablet.
+The ports have also changed, and while we're lamenting the loss of some legacy ports, Microsoft has finally gotten with the times with the inclusion of Thunderbolt 4.

 It's tough, then.
 Still, as we say in our Surface Pro 8 review, this is the first time Microsoft has had a true competitor to the iPad Pro since Apple's flagship tablet got its major redesign.
 And that's an exciting reason to consider it for your next laptop purchase even with the newer model now available.

 Microsoft Surface Pro Type Cover deals

-Just to remind you again, most Surface Pro deals do not come with the Type Cover keyboard, despite most retailer images blatantly showing the Surface Pro with one attached.
+Just to remind you, most Surface Pro deals do not come with the Type Cover keyboard, despite most retailer images blatantly showing the Surface Pro with one attached.
 Always check the product description to see if one is bundled in.